rainestorme/murkmod/README.md

 ## Are your menu plugins no longer showing up after updating?

-Open a chronos shell and run the following commands:
+Open a root shell and run the following commands:

 ```sh
 rm /mnt/stateful_partition/murkmod/plugins/*